Parlab-word2vec/parlab_word2vec/README.md

 Usage
 -------
-The script ‘demo-word.sh’ downloads pre-processed text dataset(1.7G) has almost 1 billion words.
+The script ‘demo-word.sh’ downloads pre-processed text dataset has almost 1 billion words.
 The usage is almost same with google’s word2vec because it based on it.
 You can get more information about word2vec at https://code.google.com/p/word2vec/

 Reference